-Standard # Accreditation Standard To do at DISTRICT: To do at SCHOOLS: Program Office Report or Checklist 17.1 Early Childhood Programs (kindergarten and teacher assistant).
+STANDARD ACCREDITATION TO DO at TO DO at PROGRAM REPORT OR STANDARD DISTRICT SCHOOLS OFFICE CHECKLIST 17.0 The school district is compliance with state and/or federal requirements for the following programs: 17.1 Early Childhood Programs (kindergarten and teacher Check staff Observe, interview and Office of Early Childhood Kindergarten assistant).
 Miss.
-Code Ann. § 37-21-1, et seq., Miss.
+Code Ann. § 37-21-1, et seq., Miss. qualifications and check documentation of Public Standard Admin.
+Code 7-3: 42.1, State Board Policy Chapter professional school and teacher Audit Checklist 17.1 42, Rule 42.1, and Miss.
 Admin.
-Code 7-3: 42.1, State Board Policy Chapter 42, Rule 42.1, and Miss.
-Admin.
-Code 7-3: 62.6, State Board Policy Chapter 62, Rule 62.6, Refer to the Mississippi Kindergarten Guidelines.
-Districts Meeting the Highest Levels of Performance are exempted from Miss.
+Code 7-3: 62.6, development hours if requirements as listed in State Board Policy Chapter 62, Rule 62.6, Refer to not available at school the Audit Checklist the Mississippi Kindergarten Guidelines.
+Districts site.
+17.1.
+Meeting the Highest Levels of Performance are exempted from Miss.
 Code Ann. § 37-21-7(4).
-Check staff qualifications and professional development hours if not available at school site.
-Complete checklist (if applicable).
-Observe, interview and check documentation of school and teacher requirements as listed in the Audit Checklist 17.1.
-Complete checklist.
-Office of Early Childhood Kindergarten Public Standard Audit Checklist 17.1 17.2 Pre-Kindergarten.
+Complete checklist (if Complete checklist. applicable).
+17.2 Pre-Kindergarten.
 Miss.
-Code Ann. § 37-7-301(ss), Miss.
+Code Ann. § 37-7-301(ss), Check staff Observe, interview and Office of Early Childhood Kindergarten Miss.
 Admin.
-Code 7-3: 28.4, State Board Policy Chapter 28, Rule 28.4.
-Refer to the Mississippi Early Learning Guidelines.
+Code 7-3: 28.4, State Board Policy qualifications and check documentation of Public Standard Chapter 28, Rule 28.4.
+Refer to the Mississippi Early professional school and teacher Audit Checklist 17.2 Learning Guidelines.
 Miss.
-Code Ann. § 37-7-301 (zz).
-Check staff qualifications and professional development hours if not available at school site.
-Observe, interview and check documentation of school and teacher requirements as listed in the Audit Checklist 17.2.
-Office of Early Childhood Kindergarten Public Standard Audit Checklist 17.2
+Code Ann. § 37-7-301 development hours if requirements as listed in (zz). not available at school the Audit Checklist site.
+17.2.